Toughest COVID-19 rules extended to much of south England

 “We’ve come so far," Hancock said.
 "We mustn’t blow it now.”

-Many are concerned about the prospect of a further surge in infections and deaths after the government said all restrictions will be temporarily eased over five days of the Christmas period to allow people to travel and see their friends and family.
+Many are concerned about the prospect of a further surge in infections and deaths after the government said socialization and travel restrictions will be temporarily eased over five days of the Christmas period to allow people to see their friends and family.

+A maximum of three households can mix between Dec.
+23 and Dec.
+27, though Prime Minister Boris Johnson urged people to be vigilant and keep Christmas celebrations small and short.

-London and its surrounding areas came under Tier 3 restrictions this Wednesday, with the latest figures showing the capital now has among the fastest growing case rates in the country.
+London and its surrounding areas came under Tier 3 restrictions on Wednesday, with the latest figures showing the capital now has the highest case rates in the country.

 The extra cases weren't included on top of a reported 11,911 positive cases last week because of maintenance work on public health databases.